Explore Ken Burns’ quilt collection at the 2022 Great Wisconsin Quilt Show – read a Q&A with him!

 Ken Burns: You know the great arrogance we in the present feel is that because we are alive, survived, that we somehow know more than the people in the past.
 And it’s just not true.
 So we honor the past when you realize that there have been people for, you know, 10,000 years who have had conversations as complex, indeed much more complex and nuanced than the one you and I are having.

 Everybody’s grappling with essential questions of who am I and what am I here for?
 Quilts are essential, in that they do keep people warm.
 That’s an important problem.
 But the fact that they quickly got elevated to something more than just keeping people warm is just a perfect example of human striving.
 When you do something else to it, it’s art.
-Tolstoy said that art was the transfer of emotion for one person to another.
+Tolstoy said that art was the transfer of emotion from one person to another.
 Well, these quilts make me feel things profoundly.

 PBS Wisconsin: What do you hope people will take away from this exhibit?